 One Story is a grass roots, community-based program

-designed to build awareness of contemporary Native American issues.
+designed to build awareness of contemporary Native American and local culture.
 One Story partners include the Pokagon Band of Potawatomi Indians, Dowagiac Area History Museum, Dowagiac District Library, Dowagiac Dogwood Fine Arts Festival Committee, Dowagiac Union Schools, and Southwestern Michigan College.

 In addition to Dowagiac, One Story will explore A Sense of Place through the eyes of Webb Miller using his book, I Found No Peace.
 Complimentary copies of both books will be available beginning January 2017 from all One Story partners.